 Update management center (preview)

 Update management center is the new solution that helps centrally manage and govern updates of all machines.
 It works without the need for onboarding, as it is a solution that is natively based on the Azure Compute platform and Azure Arc-enabled servers.
-This solution will soon take the place of Azure Automation Update Management, removing any dependency on Azure Automation and Log Analytics.
+This solution will soon take the place of Update Management of Azure Automation, removing any dependency on Azure Automation and Log Analytics.
 Update management center is, today, able to manage and govern updates on:

 - Windows and Linux operating systems